josiest/songwriting/songs/Next To You/lyrics.md

 ### Verse I
 Oh when the summer found us
-In the night, calm and quiet, I
+In the night, calm and quiet
-Found myself at your side
+I found myself at your side

 Warmth and comfort from
 Your body lying next to mine